-Field Medical Training Battalion-East, Camp Lejeune, North Carolina was initially activated on 8 April 1943 as Medical Field Service School, School Battalion, Camp Lejeune, North Carolina and was located on New River.
-Its initial goal was to meet the growing requirement in WWII for combat medically trained officers and enlisted personnel of the Navy Medical Department.
-In April 1944, FMTB-E was reassigned to 2d Medical Battalion, Camp Lejeune, NC.
+Field Medical Training Battalion-East (FMTB-E), Camp Lejeune, North Carolina was initially activated on 8 April 1943 as Medical Field Service School (MFSS), School Battalion, Camp Lejeune, North Carolina and was located on New River.
+The initial goal was to meet the growing requirement in WWII for combat medically trained officers and enlisted personnel of the Navy Medical Department serving with the Marine Corps.
+In April 1944, MFSS was reassigned to 2d Medical Battalion, Camp Lejeune, NC.
 The school was officially deactivated on 31 August 1945 due to the end of World War II.

-When North Korean troops crossed the 38th Parallel in June 1950, the school was reactivated on 1 October 1950 as Field Medical Service School, Marine Barracks, Camp Lejeune, NC and was relocated to the Montford Point Camp, now known as Camp Johnson.
+When North Korean troops crossed the 38th Parallel in June 1950, the school was reactivated on 1 October 1950 as Field Medical Service School (FMSS), Marine Barracks, Camp Lejeune, NC and was relocated to the Montford Point Camp, now known as Camp Johnson.

-In 1997, the Chaplain and Religious Program Specialist Expeditionary Skills Training (CREST) was added to the training curriculum.
-The training includes training Religious Program Specialist (RP) and Chaplains in the skills necessary to function with the operating forces of the Marine Corps.
+In 1997, the Chaplain and Religious Program Specialist Expeditionary Skills Training (CREST) Course was added to the training curriculum.
+The course included two programs of instruction (POI), one for Chaplains (CREST-CHC) and one for Religious Program Specialists (CREST-RP) to ensure Religious Ministry Team (RMT) personnel had the skills necessary to serve with the Marine Corps.

 In July 2000, FMSS was reassigned to Training Command (TRNGCMD), Quantico, VA.
 In October 2000, the school celebrated more than fifty years of continuous training and support of the Marine Corps aboard Camp Johnson.